J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

 ## Reading the Evidence

-This is the part I actually care most about.
  Pulling the CloudTrail event afterward showed exactly what a real investigation would show:

 ```json
 {